 The Modules section contains all available modules that can be used to create the D-flow applications.
 Each module is designed for a specific task in an application.
-For more information about the modules please refer to the modules section in the Help menu.
+For more information about the modules please refer to the modules section of the software manual.